Holds 8 companies · First observed October 2022 · Updated July 2026 Explore in the graph

 From subscriptions to usage — and back to hybrid

-Several vendors abandoned flat subscriptions for pure pay-as-you-go — then re-introduced tier structure on top.
-The stable destination isn't pure usage; it's hybrid (a seat or platform fee plus metered overage), where 20 of 43 corpus companies now sit.
+Several vendors abandoned flat subscriptions for pure pay-as-you-go -- then re-introduced tier structure on top.
+The stable destination is hybrid (a seat or platform fee plus metered overage), where 144 of 338 corpus companies (43%) sit -- the single largest paid structure -- while a freemium overlay (169) is the most common arrangement overall.

 What's happening — and why